GOTO (telescope array): History

-Total (line) and monthly (bar) count of transients discovered by GOTO between 2020 and September 11 2024.
+Total (line) and monthly (bar) count of transients discovered by GOTO between 2020 and January 7 2026.

 The first phase of GOTO's development was the deployment of a prototype system located at the planned site of the northern node, consisting of four unit telescopes on a custom-built mount.
 The prototype system was deployed during the second LIGO-Virgo Collaboration (LVC) observing run (O2), achieving first light in June 2017 with its official inauguration on July 3, 2017.

 The prototype system was active during the first half of the third LVC observing run (O3a), which ran between April and October 2019.
 During this time GOTO was able to respond to gravitational-wave events and begin observing within one minute of alerts being received (if the source region was visible).

 In late 2019 funding was awarded to expand the network with two full GOTO systems a duplicate site in Australia.
 In 2020 the first full system of the northern node was being deployed, with the second system planned for early 2021 and the Australian site planned for later that year.

 The deployment of the second northern system was completed in August 2021 and, despite delays due to the 2021 volcanic eruption, the full northern node was completed in December 2021 with the upgrade of the prototype to the final hardware configuration.

 By the end of 2022 the site for the second GOTO node (GOTO-S) had been prepared at Siding Spring Observatory (SSO) and the two domes installed.
 In May 2023 it was announced that both systems at SSO had been successfully installed.

 Discoveries

-As of July 31, 2025, data from GOTO has been used in the discovery of 2,840 astronomical transients, of which 417 have been classified as supernovae and two as tidal disruption events.
+As of June 27, 2026, data from GOTO has been used in the discovery of 5,859 astronomical transients, of which 734 have been classified as supernovae and five as tidal disruption events.